the-turing-way/the-turing-way/book/content/rdm/rdm.md

 ##### Consent

-In order to make sure that anonymised research data can be made available for future reuse, it is important that consent forms cover sharing data with other researchers.
+In order to make sure that anonymised research data can be made available for future reuse, it is important that consent forms cover sharing anonymised data with other researchers.
+Research so far suggests that study participants are usually less concerned about the data being archived and shared than researchers think {% cite Kuula2010archiving %}.
 Participant information sheets and consent forms should include how research data will be stored, preserved and used in the long-term, and how confidentiality will be protected when needed.

 ##### Anonymisation